 Likely allies include the Texis Cartel and the Zetas, while a major enemy of the MS13 is the Barrio 18 street gang.

 Barney was most likely only able to establish a transnational drug trafficking network thanks to his father’s connections.
-However, his father was arrested in an April 2018 police operation, and it remains unclear what effect this could have on Barney’s activities.
-Nevertheless, his apparent success could have serious implications for future operations of the MS13, as he is an example of how gang members can successfully make the leap into more sophisticated criminal operations.
+However, his father’s arrest in 2018 — and subsequent death from medical complications — don’t appear to have slowed down Barney’s activities.
+His apparent success could have serious implications for future operations of the MS13, as he is an example of how gang members can successfully make the leap into more sophisticated criminal operations.